DanielKeep/tlborm/text/mbe.md

 Consider what happens if this macro is invoked as `dead_rule!(x+)`.
 The interpreter will start at the first rule, and attempt to parse the input as an expression.
 The first token (`x`) is valid as an expression.
 The second token is *also* valid in an expression, forming a binary addition node.

-At this point, given that there is no left-hand side of the addition, you might expect the parser to give up and try the next rule.
+At this point, given that there is no right-hand side of the addition, you might expect the parser to give up and try the next rule.
 Instead, the parser will panic and abort the entire compilation, citing a syntax error.

 As such, it is important in general that you write macro rules from most-specific to least-specific.

-> **TODO**: Captures restrict what can come after (TY_FOLLOW).

 To defend against future syntax changes altering the interpretation of macro input, `macro_rules!` restricts what can follow various captures.
 The complete list, as of Rust 1.3 is as follows: